-These Guidelines will take effect and apply to all claims from 1 January 2019 (irrespective of when the claim is made).
+These Guidelines will take effect and apply to all claims from 17 April 2020 (irrespective of when the claim is made).
+Part 10 of these Guidelines, pre-injury average weekly earnings, applies only to workers injured on or after 21 October 2019.